Retired Employees Association of Orange County

 LUNCHEON REMINDER

-Our luncheons are now held at the Elks Lodge located at 1751 South Elks Lane, Santa Ana, CA 92705.
+Our luncheons are held at the Elks Lodge located at 1751 South Elks Lane, Santa Ana, CA 92705.
 All the luncheons will provide a main dish, a salad with vegetables, rolls and dessert.
 Coffee, tea, and ice water will also be served.

 The Elks Lodge is next to the OC Credit Union building on St. Andrews Place.
 The major cross streets are Grand Avenue and Edinger in Santa Ana.
 You will find plenty of parking spaces!

-We hope to see you at our next luncheon on May 22, 2024!
+We hope to see you at our next luncheon on September 25, 2024!
 For more information, please click here.

 MEDICARE SAVINGS PROGRAMS